Split infinitive: Current views

 Present style and usage manuals deem simple split infinitives unobjectionable.
 For example, Curme's Grammar of the English Language (1931) says that not only is the split infinitive correct, but it "should be furthered rather than censured, for it makes for clearer expression."
-The Columbia Guide to Standard American English notes that the split infinitive "eliminates all possibility of ambiguity," in contrast to the "potential for confusion" in an unsplit construction.
+The Columbia Guide to Standard American English claims that the split infinitive "eliminates all possibility of ambiguity" in contrast to the "potential for confusion" in an unsplit construction.
 Merriam–Webster's Dictionary of English Usage says: "the objection to the split infinitive has never had a rational basis."
 According to Mignon Fogarty, "today almost everyone agrees that it is OK to split infinitives."

 Nevertheless, many teachers of English still admonish students against using split infinitives in writing.
 Because the prohibition has become so widely known, the Columbia Guide recommends that writers "follow the conservative path [of avoiding split infinitives when they are not necessary], especially when you're uncertain of your readers' expectations and sensitivities in this matter."
 Likewise, the Oxford dictionaries do not regard the split infinitive as ungrammatical, but on balance consider it likely to produce a weak style and advise against its use for formal correspondence.
 R. W. Burchfield's revision of Fowler's Modern English Usage goes farther (quoting Burchfield's own 1981 book The Spoken Word): "Avoid splitting infinitives whenever possible, but do not suffer undue remorse if a split infinitive is unavoidable for the completion of a sentence already begun."
 Still more strongly, older editions of The Economist Style Guide said, "Happy the man who has never been told that it is wrong to split an infinitive: the ban is pointless.
 Unfortunately, to see it broken is so annoying to so many people that you should observe it" (but added "To never split an infinitive is quite easy.").
 This recommendation, however, is weakened in the 12th edition.
 After stating that the ban is pointless, The Economist Style Guide now says "To see a split infinitive nevertheless annoys some readers, so try to avoid placing a modifier between "to" and the verb in an infinitive.
 But if moving the modifier would ruin the rhythm, change the meaning or even just put the emphasis in the wrong place, splitting the infinitive is the best option."

 As well as varying according to register, tolerance of split infinitives varies according to type.
 While most authorities accept split infinitives in general, it is not hard to construct an example that any native speaker would reject.
 Wycliff's Middle English compound split would, if transferred to modern English, be regarded by most people as un-English:

 It was most unkind to in this manner treat their brother.